-The SHOWTIME BOXING INTERNATIONAL coverage will be provided by Sky Sports Box Office with host Brian Custer and Hall of Fame analyst Steve Farhood calling the action.
+SKY SPORTS BOX OFFICE WILL PROVIDE the SHOWTIME BOXING INTERNATIONAL coverage with host Brian Custer and Hall of Fame analyst Steve Farhood calling the action.

-The stakes are high in the rematch, as both Whyte and Chisora have been working toward world title opportunities against IBF, WBA and WBO Champion Anthony Joshua and WBC Champion Deontay Wilder.
+The stakes are high in the rematch.
+Both Whyte and Chisora have been working toward world title opportunities against IBF, WBA, and WBO Champion Anthony Joshua and WBC champion Deontay Wilder.

-Whyte holds the No. 1 ranking in the WBC and WBO, as well as the WBA’s No. 4 position.
-Chisora is ranked No. 5 by both the WBA and IBF, as well as No. 9 by the WBC.
+Whyte holds the No. 1 ranking in the WBC and WBO and the WBA’s No. 4 positions.
+Chisora is ranked No. 5 by both the WBA and IBF and No. 9 by the WBC.
 Their first matchup was widely regarded as the best heavyweight matchup of 2016, and round five of their “sensational fight” earned Round of the Year honors from ESPN.